 Areas of interest: Cultural theory, queer and feminist theory, theater and performance, post-1945 German culture.

-Areas of interest: Eighteenth and 19th century literature, gender and genre, business culture.
+Areas of interest: 18th and 19th-century literature, gender and genre, and business culture.

 Areas of interest: Applied linguistics, second language acquisition and pedagogy, advanced second language literacy, curriculum development.

 Areas of interest: Research focused on the connectivity between theoretical and applied linguistic approaches and language acquisition and teaching.

 Areas of interest: His principal research interest has remained the field of Germanic linguistics, specifically the numerous dimensions of the history of language, which resulted in eight book publications and approximately 100 journal articles.
 He has also taught, done the research, and published on matters involving semantic theory, for instance, the interrelation of language and thought.
 Since the introduction of the Ph.D. program in German he mentored about 20 theses specializing on linguistic aspects.

 G. Ronald Murphy, S.J., PhD (Emeritus)

 Areas of interest: Early Medieval period, Romanticism, Classicism, early 20th-century literature, religion and literature.

 Students of German, both at the graduate and undergraduate levels, also benefit from Georgetown professors in a range of other disciplines who have research expertise pertaining to “things German” (incl. history, literature, art history, philosophy, political science) or in Applied Linguistics.